 If holes are drilled in sensible positions and kept to a minimum they are unlikely to have an adverse effect on the overall strength or protection offered by the helmet shell, but obviously this can't be guaranteed.
 Drilling holes into a helmet shell technically invalidates its certification as Personal Protective Equipment (PPE) and may have an adverse effect on the amount of protection provided by it, so anyone who modifies or uses a modified helmet must be aware of, and fully accept, the potential incurred risks of the modification beforehand and during subsequent use.

 Caving is not without risks.
 We would not presume to tell you how to kit up and use your equipment.
-What we will say is that the Nora 2 is not, and should not be considered as, Personal Protective Equipment (PPE).
+What we will say is that Nora caving lamps are not, and should not be considered as, Personal Protective Equipment (PPE).

 How you interpret any guidance that we give on the use of our products and how you use our equipment is entirely at your own risk.